 Some old Polystyrene packaging used for this as seen in the photo here.

 With this in place, the track was cut and fitted into place just to ensure the measurements were correct and the track fitted, which it did – thankfully.

 The track has since been removed so tunnels for the wiring can be cut into and under the Polystyrene.
 Exit holes, on the left where the track meets the side walls, are also needed.
 These will allow for future expansion options (a fiddle yard springs to mind).

 Before this, however, I wanted to fit a measure to improve loco running.

-In the past, I’ve had ‘unfortunate’ experiences with uneven trackbed causing locos to derail.
+In the past, I’ve had ‘unfortunate’ experiences with uneven trackbeds causing locos to derail.

-(Even a millimetre bump in the track bed can cause locos problems, particularly short wheelbase engines crossing points.
+(Even a millimetre bump in the track bed can cause locos problems, particularly short wheelbase engine crossing points.
 This was discussed in-depth here).